-14. BUSY SIGNAL AT "M" STATION WHEN "C" STATION IS ON A CENTRAL OFFICE LINE
+14. BUSY SIGNAL AT "M" STATION WHEN "C" STATION IS ON A CENTRAL OFFICE LINE station when the hand set is removed from the mounting.

-In case the "M" station attempts to originate a call to the "C" station at a time when the "C" station is engaged in a call on the central office line a steady buzzer signal is given the "M" station when the hand set is removed from the mounting.
 Under the cut through condition of the private line the (CT) relay is operated as described in Paragraphs 8 and 9.
 When the "M" station bridges the "T" and "R" leads for connecting the "M" to the "C" station, ground is supplied from the make contacts of the (CT) relay through the "M" station set to the battery connected through the winding of the (S) relay.
 This operates the (S) relay in turn operating the buzzer.
-The buzzer continues to operate as long as the hand set is off its mounting and the private line pick-up key is operated.
+The buzzer continues to operate as long as the hand set is off its mounting and the private line pickup key is operated.